 If your child is insured, please make an appointment with your primary care provider for vaccinations.

-If your child is eligible for Vaccines for Children (VFC), you can visit the Public Health Division clinics for flu vaccinations for a fee of $8 (price will increase as of January 1, 2017) which can be waived if necessary.
+If your child is eligible for Vaccines for Children (VFC), you can visit the Public Health Division clinics for flu vaccinations for a fee of $10, which can be waived if necessary.

 Who is eligible for VFC?
 Children through 18 years of age who are: